All Episodes

 She introduced him at the meeting.

-Wilson went to to Niger.
+Wilson went to Niger.

-He uh in his own words, he says he sipped green tea for eight days and and had some meetings with Nigerian officials and and basically asked them Hey, were you were the Iraqis here selling uranium?
+In his own words, he says he sipped green tea for eight days and had some meetings with Nigerian officials and basically asked them, hey, were the Iraqis here selling uranium or attempting to buy uranium.

-Uh then Wilson went to Niger, actually, and then surprisingly, I think, talked to Nigerian officials who said, Well, actually there was this one meeting with Iraqi officials back in nineteen ninety-nine, and they asked us about expanding trade relations, and since we have few products other than uranium, we assumed they were talking about uranium.
+Then Wilson went to Niger, actually, and then surprisingly, I think, talked to Nigerian officials who said, well, actually, there was this one meeting with Iraqi officials back in 1999, and they asked us about expanding trade relations.

-So Wilson, in fact, corroborated these earlier intelligence reports, despite what he's been saying for for three years since then.
+So Wilson, in fact, corroborated these earlier intelligence reports, despite what he's been saying for three years since then.

-We'll keep talking about it, and I appreciate uh your service to the country, my friend.
+And I appreciate your service to the country, my friend.

 Thank you.